Wisconsin's Evers looks for boost from anger over abortion

 “You can’t ignore the fact that we now have politicians making decisions for women and their health care,” Evers said.
 “So we’ll be talking about that a lot.”

 Evers vowed to do whatever he can to evade the state's abortion ban that was passed in 1849 but hasn't been in effect since the 1973 Roe v.
 Wade ruling.
-That includes supporting lawsuits to overturn it, not appointing district attorneys who would enforce it and commuting prison sentences for anyone convicted under it, Evers said.
+That includes supporting lawsuits to overturn it, not appointing district attorneys who would enforce it and offering clemency for doctors convicted under it.

 “We're looking at everything,” he said.